Monday Midday Weather At Your Fingertips

 EAST TEXAS (KLTV/KTRE) - Happy Monday, East Texas!
 Here is the weather where you live...
-After starting off in the 30s and 40s this morning, we warm up into the 70s this afternoon.
-We’ll have sunny skies through most of the day before some thin clouds roll in late in the afternoon.
+Sunny skies today with temperatures in the upper 70s and low 80s this afternoon.
+This evening we cool into the mid 60s by 10pm and bottom out in the upper 50s by morning.
+Sunset tonight is at 7:29pm, with sunrise tomorrow at 7:29am.

-Overnight clouds increase and we cool down into the low 50s.
-Over the next few days, we continue to warm to above normal and will be in the upper 70s by the end of the week.
-Along with the rising temperatures comes increased cloud cover and rain chances for next weekend.
-By Sunday we cool back down to about normal with highs by the end of the weekend in the mid 60s.
+Mostly cloudy skies tomorrow with highs in the low 80s and rain chances increasing in the afternoon into the overnight hours.
+Wednesday we’re watching the potential for thunderstorms to move through our region, the Storm Prediction Center has placed parts of East Texas under a Marginal (1/5) and Slight (2/5) Risk for severe thunderstorms for Tuesday and Wednesday.
+We are watching this closely for you, and as of right now, it looks like the worst of this system will be felt to our east in LA and AR.
+Rain and storms move out of East Texas by Wednesday afternoon and we’re looking at sunny skies for Thursday-Saturday.
+Highs after the rain will be cooler, but near normal, in the mid 60s.
+We’re eyeing our next chance for rain to arrive early next week around Monday.

 Copyright 2021 KLTV/KTRE.
 All rights reserved.